 In spring 2019 Vision Forum organised a 4-day event in Stockholm called Transformation.
 During the short festival composers, musicians, technology developers and researchers met to investigate the aesthetic potential of biofeedback in music.
 The events and meetings led to a rich surge of reflections, development of new ideas, new research topics, new technological development, new collaborations and new artistic projects.
 The current project draws from the unique experiences during Transformation.
 It investigates how bodily signals from muscle and brain as well as audience movements can be further used in musical and performative creation.

 The project sets out to build further on the hardware and software development of the biofeedback platform “the EEGsynth.”
 Huttner and Huhta have been involved in the team of developers since its inception 2014.
 The current project will strengthen the aesthetic and artistic potential of the EEGsynth.
 The goal is to develop technology that can be used by performers to create work where sound, moving images and light are merged to a whole performative universe.
-The technology will be devised so that the output is influenced both by the performers biofeedback and/or the audience’s movement in the space.
-It also aims to give the performer whose bio-signals are measure get a bigger palette to work with musical composition in real time.
+This technology will consist of above mentioned hardware configurations and might include completely new components, as well as custom created software solutions that will enable composition and performance with bio signals as raw material and sonic and visual results as output.

 The project thus sets out to investigate two inter-linked questions:

-• 1b.
-Can the synchronised use of sound, images and light be used to create other collective states of trance in the audience than those induced in more traditional musical concerts and artistic performances?
+1b.
+How can the synchronised use of sound, images and light be used to create other collective states of trance in the audience than those induced in more traditional musical concerts and artistic performances?
+In other words, how can the shared experience of “audiencing” a biofeedback performance where sound, moving images and lights are in sync and based on the same source differ from just a single output?
+And how could such aesthetic expressions lead to other trance states than just having music, images and lights without the bio feedback

-• 1c.
-Can the use of bio-signals that are synchronised in sound, light and moving images be used to create performances that challenge the contemporary notions about boundaries between performer and audience?
+1c.
+How can the use of bio-signals that are synchronised in sound, light and moving images be used to create performances that challenge the contemporary notions about boundaries between performer and audience?

-It is important to underline the difference in nature between the two signals that we will be working with.
-The signal generated from brainwaves offers an interesting dynamic for sound production and video control.
-It can also be influenced voluntarily (to a degree) by the performer who is being measured.
-But contrary to the signal generated by muscle activity, it is continuous and therefore for has qualities that lend themselves for exploring the aesthetic potential in drones and more trance-like artistic expressions.
+It is important to underline the difference in nature between the two unprocessed signals that we will be working with.
+The signal generated from brainwaves offers an interesting dynamic for sound production and video control – it can also be influenced voluntarily (to a degree) by the performer who is being measured.
+But contrary to the raw signal generated by muscle activity, it is continuous and therefore for has qualities that lend themselves for exploring the aesthetic potential in drones and more trance-like artistic expressions.
 The signal generated by muscle activity is more explosive and can give a different and more emotionally charged expression.
 Another aspect of the project lies in exploring the inherent possibilities in these differences.
-The team will also engage in more counterintuitive investigations, like to explore how brainwaves can be used to generate emotionally charged compositions and if muscle signals can generate more meditative expressions.
+The team will also engage in more counterintuitive investigations, like to explore how brainwaves can be used to generate emotionally charged compositions and if muscle signals can generate more meditative expressions

 The project will start in February 2020 and will run 12-18 month.
 During the time the team will meet during short and intense working sessions (2-5 days).
 In the intervals between these sessions, the participants will work individually with the development of the project in the field of their expertise.
 Throughout the project the group will perform publically and make theoretical presentations to ensure that there is an ongoing dialogue with the audience and professionals in other fields.
 The process will start with a one-week workshop.
 There will be a regular working sessions every month throughout the project.
 In autumn 2020 the group will start performing and making presentations publically.
 The will be carried out in conjunction with the